binaryphile/concorde/README.md

 The workaround employed by concorde is to convert arrays and hashes to strings (serialize them) when crossing function boundaries, whether as arguments or return values.
-Bash is good at passing strings, and ok at returning them too.
-At least, it's better at it than at returning arrays.
+This gives you full control of your variable namespace.
+And while it's not good at passing arrays (hashes especially), bash is good at passing strings, so why not use that.

 Any concorde function which expects an array or hash argument will expect a string representation of the array.
+Although there are a couple functions which actually operate on arrays/hashes directly, those are clearly noted in the API documentation.

 Although bash doesn't have a general-purpose string literal representation for an array, it does define such a format in its array assignment statements.
 You can see an example by running `declare -p
 <variable_name>`.

-I borrow the same format, with minor changes, for the array literals expected by concorde's functions.
+Concorde borrows the same format, with minor changes, for the array literals expected by concorde's functions.

+### Passing an Array or Hash

 For example, to call a function `my_func` which expects a single array argument, you might define the array, then use concorde's `repr`